MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/FormActions.md

 - Multiple components can be submitted simultaneously by adding the same submission variable to the **Submit** property of all components.

 - Other actions can be performed based on the outcome of the submission.
-For example navigating to another page of the form if there are no errors using the **HasError** property of the component.
-For example, for a component `ComponentName` we  could have the following code in the **OnSelect** property:
+For example, navigating to another page of the form if there are no errors using the **HasError** property of the component.
+For instance, for a component `ComponentName` we  could have the following code in the **OnSelect** property:

 ```
 UpdateContext({subVar: !subVar});